 From 2010-2015 I served as the Director of Professional Programming at the Contemporary Dance and Fitness Studio in Montpelier, Vermont.
 There I was also the advanced modern teacher, the student choreography director, and the Artistic Director of a teenage touring dance company called Teen Jazz.
-Additionally, I have been a guest lecturer at Johnson State College (Johnson, VT) and Middlebury College (Middlebury, VT) and adjunct faculty at the Vermont Law School (Royalton, VT).
-I am currently guest teaching in the dance department at the University of Vermont (Burlington, VT).
+Additionally, I have been a guest lecturer at Johnson State College (Johnson, VT) and Middlebury College (Middlebury, VT) and adjunct dance faculty at the Vermont Law School (Royalton, VT) and the University of Vermont (Burlington, VT).

 Teaching Philosophy (Dance)

 I am a self-directed life-long learner, which has given me access to a very diverse education in the art of teaching.
 I am fortunate to have learned from hundreds of teachers over my short lifetime already, and continue to be influenced and guided by many peers, mentors and teachers to this date.
 The classroom is my second home.
 I have become a teacher myself because I am insatiably curious: about bodies, physical potential in movement and the power of sharing art with others.
 I enjoy both the dialogue surrounding moving, creating and performing, as well as the collective group experience of training and evolving physically.
 I see my role as teacher to be a gift.
 I am able to guide students into their own innate knowledge and curiosities, while letting that very experience deepen my own quest and discovery of dancing in this lifetime.